ElenaWilliams/Projects/Statistics/README.md

 To conclude, I think that the model is not very useful for predicting the pain level of the patients.
 On a scale from 0 to 10 the prediction  which diverges on average from the actual values by 3 points may carry a big risk, especially in a setting of clinical decision-making which can result in significant consequences for the patients' health.

+The overall study has supported the notion that women experience on average higher pain sensations than men.
+The report has also shown that some of the conditions such as mood disorders, major depressive and post-traumatic stress disorders correlate with higher pain levels.
+Which brings us to conclusion of many other studies that what happens in the head can cause a physical pain.

 ## References